Dresden Porcelain: Loss

 These models were still stored in an outbuilding.
 Due to the wrong priorities being set by the company management for decades and lack of funds for maintenance, moisture had penetrated through the damaged roof, the outbuilding was in a ruinous state and the plastered models have decomposed.
-In 2014 it was calculated that already over 60 percent of the model pool could be considered lost.
+In 2014 it was calculated that already over 60 per cent of the model pool could be considered lost.
 On 4 July 2016 the roof and the rest of the building collapsed completely.
 Around 12,000 models are the original forms, from which working moulds for porcelain objects could and can be removed again and again, which wear out in the production process.
 The State Office for Monument Preservation rated the cultural value so highly that it had placed the collection under cultural heritage protection in 2012.
 Of the plaster forms which date from 1872 to around 1960 most are irretrievably lost with many fallen into the river behind the building.

 Artists and Manufactory

 The Saxon Porcelain Manufactory not only employed its own modellers and painters to develop new shapes and decors.
 She has also made frequent use of external art savvy.
 In 1900, there was cooperation with professors and graduates of the Dresden School of Applied Arts.
 From 1985 onwards, it was members of the Burg Giebichenstein University of Art in Halle who created new designs.
-Since 1993, the Dresden Porcelain Art Association has acted as an interface between the art world and the manufactuer's business world.
+Since 1993, the Dresden Porcelain Art Association has acted as an interface between the art world and the manufacturer's business world.